charlesmorisset/known-cyber-attacks/2020 Twitter Accounts Attack/README.md

 ## Financial Implications
 Lost of people lost money.

+## CVE?
+Could not find one as the main vulnerability was humans!
+(Social Engineering)

 ## References
 (No date) The 2020 twitter hack – so many lessons to be learned.
 Available at: https://digitalcommons.kennesaw.edu/cgi/viewcontent.cgi?article=1089&amp;context=jcerp (Accessed: 02 October 2023).